 Not only can it improve your website’s search visibility, but it will improve your user-experience and reduce bounce-rates.

-We’ll cover a few basics here, but if you want to really make headway, we recommend checking out our site speed optimization guide.
+We’ll cover a few basics here, but if you really want to make headway, we recommend checking out our site speed optimization guide.
 You can also see a case-study we partnered with GTmetrix to publish last year.

 Start by heading over to GTmetrix and running a report on your website, and bookmark the URL for the report it generates.
 You’ll use this as a benchmark for your improvements.